 made by transferring ink or paint to paper.
 This spontaneous and playful process will

 help fuel ideas to continue to a mixed media piece on wood panel.
 Paint, texture and

 other elements and techniques will be explored where students learn to expand their

 visual language.
 Students will come away with a small body of work consisting of mono

 Instructor: Christine Walinski (see Christine's bio in About Us)

-NEW!
 Japanese Mixed Media Collage 2-day Workshop

 Saturdays February 16 & February 23, 10AM-1PM.
 Registration closed.

 Learn traditional Japanese techniques to create your own collages with paper, pigment and glue, using bird/owl imagery as a springboard.
 Students will experiment with different compositional tools and will learn techniques which include: making a variety of patterned and hand-painted papers; transferring images; making soy-based gojiru binder for pigments; making traditional wheat starch paste; stretching paper and final collage application techniques.
 The workshop fee covers all supplies needed for this fun, information-filled experience!
 Beginners welcome.

 Open Studio Figure Drawing